Dutch Oven Daddy

 Instructions

-• Bake for 35 minutes or until bacon is cooked through.
+• Bake for 30 to 35 minutes or until the bacon is cooked through and golden brown.

-• For extra crispy bacon, place under the broiler for 1-2 minutes.
+• For extra crispy bacon, place under the broiler for 1 to 2 minutes.
+Watch closely as it can go from perfect to burnt quickly.

 Nutrition